orionrobots/orionrobots.github.io/wiki/building_a_battle_robot.md

 date: 2006-07-10 09:42:34
 ---
 <h1  id="Intro">Intro</h1>
 <p>So you want to be a contender eh?
-Not content with watching <a class="wiki" href="/wiki/robot_wars.html" title="The british robot smashing TV series.">Robot Wars</a> and BattleBots - you want to get off your armchair and build your own!
+Not content with watching <a href="/wiki/robot_wars.html" title="The british robot smashing TV series.">Robot Wars</a> and BattleBots - you want to get off your armchair and build your own!
 Well done.
 Now this is not going to be easy - but follow the right advice, and you will get there.
 </p>
 <p>I am not going to deceive you, while it is fun, and almost anyone can achieve it, it really is not easy.
 You will need some hard work, some serious thinking and a great deal of determination.
 A lot of what I am going to say here is probably common sense, but collecting it and having it explicitly stated means that you are less likely to miss something.
 </p>
-<p>You don't need a huge bank account, or deep pockets - as some of the best robots, like <a class="wiki" href="/wiki/sumpthing.html" title="Sumpthing">SumpThing</a> are actually built from <a class="wiki" href="/wiki/salvage_tips.html" title="Tips on pulling stuff apart to build robots.
+<p>You don't need a huge bank account, or deep pockets - as some of the best robots, like <a href="/wiki/sumpthing.html" title="Sumpthing">SumpThing</a> are actually built from <a href="/wiki/salvage_tips.html" title="Tips on pulling stuff apart to build robots.
 How, where and what.">salvage</a> and scrap.
 You might need an array of tools, but not a lot that couldn't be borrowed, and for a battle bot, the controllers can be kept fairly simple.
 </p>
 <p>In the next few paragraphs, I will take you through the basic essentials that you will need, and later all the considerations you need when designing.
 You can then use the rest of the OrionRobots knowledge resources to get things built.
 </p>